Please view these information tabs to learn more about replacing a Kieninger Clock Movement.

 What the H series clock movement comes with

-This high quality H Series Kieninger clock movement comes oiled and includes its cables, pulleys, leader, suspension spring and hand nut.
+This high quality H Series Kieninger clock movement comes oiled and includes its leader, suspension spring and hand nut.
 The H Series >Kieninger clock movement will have removal and installation instructions and our support.

 H series Movement removal and installation